pi_name

 goals

 My goal is to understand how students make sense of the multiple literacy learning contexts that they engage in throughout the day.
-By asking students to document important moments in their school day, we would hear students’ ideas about their learning environment.
+By asking students to document important moments in their school day, we would hear students’ ideas about their learning environment.benefits_of_research

-Teachers and students may benefit from the study in the following ways:
+Teachers and students may benefit from the study in the following ways:1) Students will have an opportunity to reflect on their learning.

 2) The photo-based interview protocol will reinforce the school’s practice of pedagogical documentation as a method of learning about children’s ideas as well as the school’s commitment to involving children in pedagogical documentation.